- BSX Insight

 After 10 weeks of HIIT workouts, they showed close to an 11% increase in the muscle fiber area of their quadriceps compared with the control group who did not participate in HIIT workouts.

 Workouts like sprinting can help muscles grow.

-Running is thought to be a great way to build muscle and prevent proteins from interfering with muscle growth and decreasing muscle protein breakdown.
+Running is a great way to build muscle, prevent proteins from interfering with muscle growth, and decrease muscle protein breakdown.

-On the other hand, running long distances can actually help increase muscle mass and prevent hair loss.
+On the other hand, running long distances can help increase muscle mass and prevent hair loss.

 In a study of 30 male amateur runners, all groups experienced significant increases in markers of muscle damage after running distances of 6.2, 13, and 26.1 miles (10, 21, and 42 km).

-The levels of these markers increased as the distance increased and remained elevated even three days later.
+The levels of these markers increased as the distance grew and remained elevated even three days later.

 These results suggest that short-duration running with high intensity builds leg muscles, while long-distance running causes significant muscle damage, inhibiting muscle growth.